KhanPython/join-roblox-game/README.md

 ## Quick Setup

 1. **Configure the `place.json` File**:
-   - Create a file named `place.json` within your workspace.
+   - Create or generate a file named `place.json` within your workspace.
-   - Populate it with the `placeId` of your Roblox game and your Roblox account's `cookie` for authentication.
+   - Set `placeId` of your Roblox game.

     ```json
     {
       "placeId": "your-game-id-here",
-      "cookie": "your-roblox-cookie-here"
     }
     ```
 2. **Join Your Game**:
    - Make sure your workspace contains Lua files to activate the extension's functionality.
    - Click the `Join Game` button on the bottom left of the status bar to start your Roblox game.

-## Ensuring Your Security
-Storing sensitive information, like your Roblox cookie, requires careful handling.
-It is highly adviced to exclude `place.json` from your version control.
-This can be done by adding `place.json` to your `.gitignore` file.
+This will ask to insert your Roblox security cookie for authentication.